matthewearl/matthewearl.github.io/_posts/2021-06-16-quake-blender.md

 multiple bounces, yet the above method would not sample this light.
 While this is an issue in theory, it doesn't appear to be an issue in practice.

+## Finishing touches

+There are a few extra bits required to produce the final result:

+- To look correct different light textures need different intensities.
+For example, a floodlight texture should be a lot brighter than a backlit sign.
+  This information isn't encoded in the game and so my system reads in a config file that contains, amongst other things, some good looking intensity values for each texture.
+- I treat the sky texture as emissive, using Blender's sun light.
+- Even though lights are independent of textures in the original game, the artists generally motivated a particular light source by placing it near a would-be emissive model or texture, so that visually the lighting makes sense.
+  Despite this, there are still some areas in the original game that have unmotivated lights and so would be too dark in my rendering.
+To account for this I add in a select few lights from the original map sources to illuminate these areas.
+These light locations and intensities go into the config file mentioned above.
+- The original game has a particle system used for explosions, teleport effects, and so on.
+I use Blender's own particle system to display these.

+There's still more that could be added in too, but I haven't done these due to time constraints:

+- Viewport gun.
+The original game shows the current weapon at the bottom of the screen.
+- Lightning effects.
+As visible in the lightning gun, and in the final level of episode one.

 ## Conclusion

 I have produced a system that imports Quake demo files and all the associated